Swati people (Pakistan)

-Swatis (سواتی) are an ethnic group inhabiting the Hazara division in the Khyber Pakhtunkhwa province of Pakistan.
+Swatis are an ethnic group inhabiting the Hazara Division in the Khyber Pakhtunkhwa province of Pakistan.

-History

-They were displaced following the Pashtun Esapzai occupation of Swat in the 16th century and forced to settle in Kohistan.
+The Swati people are of Dardic origins, originally speaking Dardic languages such as Gibri and Yadri, and were native inhabitants of Swat Valley.
+They were displaced following the Pashtun Yusufzai occupation of Swat in the 16th century and forced to settle in Kohistan.
 In historic accounts, Pashtuns referred to Swatis as "Dehgan"; this was not an ethnic designation but simply referred to the fact that they were villagers.
 They are also sometimes called Tajiks, a common ethnonym used by Pashtuns to describe their Dardic neighbours.
-Khan Khel Swati is a sub-section in various sections of all three branches of the Swati.

-Origins

-The Swati people are of Dardic origins, originally speaking Dardic languages such as Gibri and Yadri and were native inhabitants of Swat valley.
-Hemphil (2009) rejects Ibbetson's (1916:95-6) assertion of Swatis as a "race of Hindu origin" from peninsular India, suggesting, instead, that Swatis show a higher affinity to their neighbours in the northwest and with people in the Indus valley, to the south.
+Hemphil (2009) rejects Ibbetson's (1916:95–6) assertion of Swatis as a "race of Hindu origin" from peninsular India, suggesting, instead, that Swatis show a higher affinity to their neighbours in the northwest and with people in the Indus Valley, to the south.